ukparliament/ontologies/meta/weeknotes/2023/36/temp/index.md

 Elsewhere, designer Graeme continues to churn through object views under the expert tutelage of Librarians Anya and Jayne.
 At this point, he's probably learned more about parliamentary materials than he ever hoped to know, but he appears to stay cheerful.
 Frontend developer Jon has also been hard at work turning Graeme's pixels into [functioning code](https://github.com/ukparliament/search-prototype).
 A process that would be made much easier if Anya had the time to follow up on Raafay's work and fill out our three-dimensional data dictionary.
 As things stand, fat chance of that.

 In more backend news, our Jianhan has made magnificent progress upgrading our antediluvian [Solr](https://en.wikipedia.org/wiki/Apache_Solr) instance to something more modern.
 We're also delighted to - finally - have access to a development environment, so remain hopeful that - at some point in the not too distant future - we may be able to plug Jon's Rails efforts into Jianhan's new Solr instance and the whole thing will [form like Voltron](https://www.youtube.com/watch?v=Z1IMp9KwNMg&t=96s&ab_channel=WuTangClanVEVO).
 The sooner we can couple frontend to backend, the sooner we'll be confident we're on the right track.
 Or aren't.
 To state the blindingly obvious though, our backend - Solr - is the frontend for the wider search service.
-So extinguishing the basement fire remains the priority.s
+So extinguishing the basement fire remains the priority.

 ### Procedural cartography updates